materialsproject/custodian/README.rst

 random errors.
 For example, there may be a script that takes several days to run on a server, with a 1% chance of some IO error causing the job to fail.
-Using custodian, one can develop a mechanism to gracefully recover from the error, and potentially restart the job if necessary.
+Using custodian, one can develop a mechanism to gracefully recover from the error, and restart the job with modified parameters if necessary.

+The current version of Custodian also comes with two sub-packages for error handling for Vienna Ab Initio Simulation Package (VASP) and NwChem calculations.

 Getting custodian
 =================